bartoszwais/bartoszwais.github.io/business_opportunity.md

 image: logo.png
 ---

+## Franchise
+A general concept used for creating a series of products.

 ## Business opportunity
 If you are business owner or individual interested in earning money please read this page.
 Please note this document is just an early draft version.